vkayy/vkdb/README.md

 It's best to make all interactions via `vkdb::Database`, or the `vkdb::Table` type via `vkdb::Database::getTable`, unless you just want to play around with vq (more on this later).

+> [!NOTE]
-Also, one important thing to note is that all database files will be stored in `vkdb::DATABASE_DIRECTORY`; you shouldn't tamper with this directory nor the files in it.
+> All database files will be stored in `vkdb::DATABASE_DIRECTORY`; you shouldn't tamper with this directory unless you want to move your databases between machines.

 ![database engine internals](docs/images/database-engine-internals.png)